TheWorldAvatar/RAG/README.md

 Also note the auto-generated [http://localhost:8000/docs/](http://localhost:8000/docs/) (Swagger UI) and [http://localhost:8000/redoc/](http://localhost:8000/redoc/) (ReDoc) routes.

+# Production deployment

+The system can be deployed in a TWA stack as follows:

+1) Make sure the configuration file is populated correctly.
+Note in particular that the embeddings and vector store cache folders need to be named `.embeddings` and `.vectorstore`, respectively, by default.
+Note also that any endpoint URLs that point to a local graph database, i.e. contain `localhost:3838` or similar, will need to use stack-internal URLs, e.g. `<stack_name>-blazegraph:8080`, instead.
+2) Build the image via `docker build -t rag:1.0.0 .`.
+3) Copy the service configuration file into the `inputs/config/services` folder of the stack manager, potentially adjusting its content as required.
+4) Create a stack configuration file in the `inputs/config/` folder of the stack manager, e.g. similar to the example provided.
+5) Create `rag-embeddings` and `rag-vectorstore` subfolders in the `inputs/data/` folder of the stack manager, and populate them with the relevant data, if available.
+6) Spin up the stack.
+The frontend will be available at [http://localhost:3838/rag/](http://localhost:3838/rag/), or equivalent.

 # Miscellaneous

 ## Validating ABox TTL files against TBox OWL files (optional)